User Guide for Intel® Compute Stick STK1A32SC

 It turns on, but the operating system does not load.

-It turns on and the operating system loads, but it perform very slowly, reboots, or locks up.
+It turns on and the operating system loads, but it performs very slowly, reboots, or locks up.

 Use the USB Ports